mirage/mirage-www/tmpl/wiki/arm64.md

 It should be possible on all A53 based SOCs as long as a recent Kernel is available.

-In the following the prozess to build youre self a firmware image for the raspberry Pi 3/3+ is described.
+In the following the process to build yourself a firmware image for the raspberry Pi 3/3+ is described.
-For other targets the process is very similar and usaly only differs in the bootloader related part.
+For other targets the process is very similar and usually only differs in the bootloader related part.

-### Prerequirenments
+### Prerequirements
 You will need an arm64 / aarch64 cross compiler.
-You can use e.g. the cross compiler shipped by Ubuntu or get the toolchain of your choice for your OS.
-We also need debootstrap to generate a root file system and qemu which helps us setting up our userland.
+You can use e.g. the cross compiler shipped by Ubuntu or get the tool chain of your choice for your OS.
+We also need debootstrap to generate a root file system and qemu which helps us setting up our user land.

 ```bash
 $ apt-get install gcc-aarch64-linux-gnu qemu-user-static debootstrap